 This story of a seat in the front, middle or back is a false dilemma.
 Crashes are extremely rare, it's a bit silly to choose one's place in relation to this risk criterion.
 Actually, when it comes to choosing the best seat in the plane, the real criterion, is your comfort.

-Finally, I found another link, which is very interesting to choose the best seat in the plane according to this criterion:
+To finish, I found another link, very interesting to choose the best seat in the plane according to this criterion:

-This lists all types of aircraft in service on commercial flights, specifying for each seat the disadvantages and advantages in terms of comfort: leg room, proximity to toilets and kitchens, inclination of backrests, position in relation to the collective projection screen or presence of individual screens, etc.
+This lists all types of aircraft in service on commercial flights, specifying for each seat the disadvantages and advantages in terms of comfort: legroom, proximity to toilets and galleys, inclination of the backrests, location in relation to the collective projection screen or presence of individual screens, etc.

 So it's worth checking what type of aircraft you're going to fly and studying its configuration before booking your seat.